 Presumably called Galaxy S21 or Galaxy S30, the new models will almost certainly take the popular Galaxy S series to greater heights with improved hardware and software.

-While we haven’t seen many specific Galaxy S21 rumors, we have heard about the technology Samsung and other companies have planned for 2021 and that means we can start to piece together some expectations.
+While we haven’t a ton of Galaxy S21 rumors, we have heard about the technology Samsung and other companies have planned for 2021 and that means we can start to piece together some expectations.

 From there, we can help you make a decision about whether to buy a new phone now or take a wait and see approach as we push deeper into the year.